 - Imagine yourself in a better future

 - ‘…the end of PSM as we know it’ is a stark but important message for public service media companies.
 Some regard reduced funding and increased expectations as competing forces, dulling possibilities for any big, new initiatives.
-Others see the dynamics of funding v. expectations quicken the necessity for greater focus, and that’s where this report will help PSM readers.
+Others see it quickens the necessity for greater focus.
+That’s where this report will help PSM readers.

-- The initiatives suggested for PSMs are both timely and sensible.
+- The initiatives proposed for PSMs are timely and sensible.
 They align well with PSM values.

 - Every news organization, PSM or not, can find value in this study.
-The case studies and explainers alone are a meaningful contribution to increasing understanding of AI and what it means for journalism.
+The case studies and explainers increase understanding of AI and what it means for journalism.

 - Atte Jaaskelainen – Professor of Practice at LUT University, Finland and former Director of News and Current Affairs at YLE, Finland.